 Design and Build

-As you can see, at just over a foot long, the Sky 90 is shorter than a TV76 (itself one of the smallest 3” APOs around) and could almost serve as a finder on something like an FS102.
-It’s less than half the length of an NP101, itself a “compact” 4 inch APO and the FS-78 dwarfs it.
+As you can see, at just over a foot long, the Sky-90 is shorter than a TV-76 (itself one of the smallest 3” APOs around) and could serve as a deluxe finder on something like an FS-128.
+It’s less than half the length of an NP-101, itself a “compact” 4 inch apo’ and the FS-78 dwarfs it.

-Sky-90 and TV-76
+Sky-90 and TV-76.

-Sky-90 and FS-78
+Sky-90 and FS-78.

-The Sky-90s focal length of just 500mm (F5.56) is radically short for a 90mm doublet, given that the word “apochromat” is writ large on the dewshield.
+The Sky-90s focal length of just 500mm (F5.56) is radically short for a 90mm doublet, given that the word “apochromat” is writ large on the dew-shield.
 To get the focal length so short, an ordinary doublet wasn’t going to be up to the task, even with a fluorite positive element, so Takahashi have adopted an unusual lens design.

-Unlike most air-spaced doublets, where the elements are spaced by the thickness of some pieces of foil, in the Sky90 the elements are 13mm apart.
+Unlike most air-spaced doublets, where the elements are spaced by the thickness of some pieces of foil, in the Sky-90 the elements are 13mm apart.
 This configuration allows greater correction of various aberrations than an ordinary doublet, but a heavy, complex cell is required.
 One potential problem of such a lens design is sensitivity to collimation.

 So the Sky-90’s lens-cell is different from their other designs, but in other ways the lens looks similar, with superb coatings and that familiar green writing around the edge.

 The Sky-90’s small size does not come at the expense of a long extension tube, or drawtube, or screw-in middle section.
-Most eyepieces will come to focus with just a 2” diagonal straight in the back of the focuser (though an extension is provided for the EPs over about 40mm and for the straight-through viewing the Japanese love).
-Neither is the Sky-90 heavy at 3 kg, although it is heavier than theFS-78, despite being so much smaller.
+Most eyepieces will come to focus with just a 2” diagonal straight in the back of the focuser (though an extension is provided for the EPs over about 40mm and for the straight-through viewing the Japanese love, as well as for imaging).

 Various visual backs and an optional reducer screw straight into the Sky-90 focuser drawtube.

-For mounting, the Sky-90 uses the same clamshell as the FS-78 which (rather optimistically in the FS78 case) includes a central ¼-20 thread for a photo tripod.
+For mounting, the Sky-90 uses the same clamshell as the FS-78 which (rather optimistically in the FS-78 case) includes a central ¼-20 thread for a photo tripod.
 Incidentally, the fact that both scopes have the same diameter tube shows either how over-engineered the FS-78 is, or how slim the Sky-90 is, depending on your viewpoint.

 The Sky-90 is small and light enough to go on just about any mount.
 It is shown on Tak’s classic and beautiful P2Z, but worked just as well on a Vixen GP and Vixen Porta.

 The Sky-90 cools a little more slowly than a 3”, due more to the heavy cell than the increased mass of glass, I suspect.
 It is still ready to use after 15-20 minutes, not an hour like a 4” triplet.